shmup/lazyjournal/README.md

 Binaries for the Linux operating system are available on the [releases](https://github.com/Lifailon/lazyjournal/releases) page.

-Development is carried out on the Ubuntu Server system, and is also tested on the Raspberry Pi (`aarch64` platform), the WSL environment on the Oracle Linux system and the Darwin system (`x64` platform).
+Development is carried out on the Ubuntu Server system, and is also tested on the Raspberry Pi (`aarch64` platform), MacOS (`x64` platform) and the WSL environment on the Oracle Linux system.

 Run the command in the console to quickly install or update the stable version on Linux or MacOS: